SSTGroup/Correlation-Analysis-in-High-Dimensional-Data/Techniques-multiple-data-sets/Joint-Reduced-Rank-mCCA-Technique/README.md

 ##############
 # File Usage #
 ##############

 Experiment.m - Runs experiment in the paper.
 The parameters are set automatically in 'scen1'.
-To run experiments with different settings modify the parameters of the 'custom' scenario as desired.
+To run experiments with different settings and correlation structure modify the parameters of the 'custom' scenario as desired.
+The variable 'num_iter' can be modified to control for how many iterations the experiments are run.

-In all the above files, the variables 'num_iter', 'verbose', etc can be modified to control for how many iterations, and what kind of information is printed while the experiments are run.
-Moreover, in 'custom' scenario, a correlation structure can be automatically generated for correlations across a specified number of data sets.

 ###########
 # Contact #